 I found Stacy’s thoughts on the recent study on heavy metals in dark chocolate really interesting.
 She tells you why she’s not giving up dark chocolate here.
 Even if you don’t eat dark chocolate or have decided to stop eating dark chocolate, considering the logical approach that Stacy takes on this subject is worthwhile.
 So many of these types of articles and studies come out on a daily basis.
 A lot get attention purely as click-bait.
 Many of them go viral even when the subject matter requires much more attention before one’s actions should be changed.
 We should all remember this fact and do our research and consult with our personal medical health professionals as needed.

 I’m an adult and I honestly love this book and still make recipes from it!

-Now back to these Gluten-Free Pumpkin Spice Muffins with Cheesecake Swirl because I know you all need this recipe!
+Now back to these Gluten-Free Pumpkin Spice Cheesecake Muffins, aka Pumpkin Spice Muffins with Cheesecake Swirl, because I know you all need this recipe!

 From Real Everything: “These are the combination of everything we love.
 Stacy is always way into Fall and pumpkin spice and everything October.
 Meanwhile Matt just wants to pound cheesecake all day.

 Honestly, it’s a crowd pleaser.
 With real pumpkin and homemade muffins or canned puree and a box mix, these are fantastic any time of day and any time of year.
 I’ve been making a lot of muffins lately, because it’s easy for the boys to grab as they groggily stumble out of bed.”

 Pumpkin Spice Muffins Batter Ingredients